 Try not to eat spicy food as much as possible.
 You can even add some butter to make the food less spicy.
 Secondly, have some milk after such food.
 You can also replace spicy food with soft food.

-In acid reflux, the acid in your stomach travels upwards through your esophagus.
+In mild acid reflux, the acid in your stomach travels upwards through your esophagus.
+Most people can experience this from time to time.
 Since your esophagus is just a conduit for food to pass through and is not resistant to acids, it may get irritated.
 When this happens, you can develop a cough.
 Along with it, you may also feel a burning sensation in your chest and a bitter or sour taste in your mouth.
 If this cycle continues for too long, it may point to a more severe condition.

 Gastroesophageal Reflux Disease (GERD) is a chronic form of acid reflux.
 Common symptoms of GERD include: